-I can’t believe I’ve already lived in Austin for 5 years.
-With the variety of things to do, the evolving food scene anchored with top-notch Tex-Mex and barbecue and the quirky vibes that give the city its motto, Keep Austin Weird, I find Austin hard not to love.
+Austin has a great variety of things to do, an evolving food scene anchored with top-notch Tex-Mex and barbecue, and the quirky vibes that give the city its motto, Keep Austin Weird.
+I’ve lived in Austin for over 5 years and find the city hard not to love.
 Here is how to have a perfect summer day in Austin, Texas.

 Where To Eat in Austin